AGWeb18/Operational-Processing-Scripts/BA/RAC/README.md

 ### Choosing Random Transactions to Audit
 To ensure we randomly select transactions, we:
 - Introduce random values in column I *(Warning: volitile formula)*
-- Sort by Column I (this "shuffles" the dataset).
+- Sort by Column I.
-- Store the respective amount of rows (based on count of invoices).
+- This method this "shuffles" the dataset

 This will pseudo-randomly sort the dataset.
 ```vba